sd3420625/mod-Prestige/.github/README.md

 The maximum points that can be spent in a stat, as well as how much each point is worth, can be set in the config.
 Stats can also be disabled by setting the max to 0.

 ## Chat Commands
-**.prestige menu** --opens the main prestige menu for assignign and respeccing stats
+**.prestige menu** --opens the main prestige menu for assigning and respeccing stats

 **.prestige stats** --lists current prestige stats in the chatlog